aishwaryajoshii/Fetch_TakeHome/README.md

    - Resolution: Remove  duplicates based on key columns (`RECEIPT_ID`, `PURCHASE_DATE`, and `USER_ID`), ensuring each transaction is unique and providing accurate transaction data.

 ## Second Question :- Queries [ Close Ended Questions ]
 ### Q1.
-Top 5 brands by receipts scanned among users 21 and over
+Top 5 brands by receipts scanned among users 21 and over [Visuals for the query results are in the Jupyter Notebook ]

 Query 1 :-